adarsh249/cse110_lab1/index.md

 > The LA Lakers are winning the 2023 NBA Championship - Adarsh Patel

-Below is the first line of code I ever wrote:
+Below is the first block of code I ever wrote:
 ``` cpp
 #include <iostream>
 using namespace std;